Brittani Kline: Post-show career

 Kline stated that she would be going to Paris in June 2011 to shoot her Vogue Italia spread and moved to New York City with fellow contestant, and runner-up, Molly O'Connell in July 2011.

 She had an advertorial for United Colors of Benetton in Vogue Mexico.
 She also had a spread in Vogue Italia, Beauty in Vogue, and a cover of Beauty in Vogue as part of her ANTM prize package.
 Kline announced on her official page on Facebook that she was leaving IMG Models due to health concerns and consequently her modeling career.
 She returned to her hometown in early 2012 to finish her degree.
 She lives with her boyfriend of five years, Erik, and two cats.
 She has since been removed from the IMG Models website.

 In January 2013, she returned to modeling and signed with mother agent and photographer Manny Roman.
 Since then, she has signed with multiple agencies and has walked for Balenciaga and Prabal Gurung at NYFW.
 She also appeared twice in Interview and booked work for Acne Studios, Sportmax Code, and Bimba y Lola.

 She attended Lock Haven University of Pennsylvania, studying Spanish language and English writing and graduating in December 2015 with honors and as a member of Sigma Tau Delta.

 In 2017, Kline had a son named Rowan Hayes Fetter.

+In 2022, Kline received a Master of Professional Studies degree from Penn State University.